kostogls/kv-proj/README.md

    ![Register server connection settings](./readme_img/reg_server_conn.png?raw=true)

-5. Connect to the kivos-db database (defined in the DATABASE variable in .env).
+5. Choose the kivos-db database (it's the name defined in DATABASE variable in .env).

 6. Right click on the database and open the Query tool.
 Then, in the editor that opens, open the ./sql_material/official_kivosdb_creation.sql script and run all the queries inside together.
 After that, the tables have been created.